-Another great Ozark lake in to add to your list of things to do in Eureka Springs is Lake Leatherwood city Park .
+Another great Ozark lake to add to your list of things to do in Eureka Springs is Lake Leatherwood City Park.

 Located on the north side of Eureka Springs, Lake Leatherwood is a 100-acre lake located on the property of a 1,600-acre park.

-Lake Leatherwood is one of the great places to visit to enjoy some outdoor recreation.
-The family friendly activities on this lake include boating, canoeing, fishing, and kayaking.
+Lake Leatherwood is one of the great places to visit to enjoy outdoor recreation.
+The family-friendly activities on this lake include boating, canoeing, fishing, and kayaking.

-There are also numerous structures located on site that were built by the Civilian Conservation Corps (CCC) in the 1930s.
+Numerous structures were also located on site built by the Civilian Conservation Corps (CCC) in the 1930s.
 These buildings allow Lake Leatherwood to be listed as a historic district in Eureka Spring, Arkansas.

 St. Elizabeth’s Catholic Church